joe-thirtytwonineteen/graql/docs/guide/dataloaders.md

 (one for each book) to "fetch" the author.

-GraQL tackles this up-front, allowing you to designate any method within a `@GraQLComponent` as a "batch fetch." `graphql-java` recognizes this pattern and will call your batch-fetch method once, providing the keys for all child models to load.
+GraQL tackles this up-front, allowing you to designate any method within a `@GraQLComponent` as a "batch fetch."
+The underlying `graphql-java` library recognizes this pattern and will call your batch-fetch method once (per batch), providing the keys for all child models to load.

 ## Example